 Yedi Değirmenler Natural Park

-This natural park is 62 km from Giresun and 28 km from Espiye district.
-The 1330 meter high Topkayabaşı Hill, which forms the eastern border of the 103-hectare Natural Park, is the highest point of the natural park.
+This natural park is 62 km from Giresun.
 The park takes its name from the 300-year-old mills that the villagers still use.
-It is thought that the mills were also used in the Genoese period.
-Besides the mills, waterfalls, caves, underground waters that are rich in flora and fauna, as well as castles, arch bridges are among the historical beauties integrated with the lush nature of the nature park.
-In addition, 102 bird species belonging to 36 families can be observed in the park.
+The mills may have been used in the Genoese period.
+Besides the mills, waterfalls, caves, underground waters that are rich in flora and fauna, as well as castles, arch bridges are among the historical beauties integrated with the nature.
+In addition, 102 bird species belonging to 36 families can be spotted in the park.

-Atatürk House and Museum, which was used as the house where Atatürk stayed when he came to Şebinkarahisar on September 12, 1924, is an unembellished two-story frame building in the very center of the district.
-In the Atatürk House and Museum, some items and local ethnographic artifacts that Atatürk used during his stay are exhibited.
+Atatürk House and Museum (Atatürk Evi ve Müzesi), the house was where Atatürk stayed when he came to Şebinkarahisar on September 12, 1924, is an unembellished two-story frame building in the very center of the district.
+In the Atatürk House and Museum, some items and local ethnographic artifacts that Mustafa Kemal Atatürk used during his stay are exhibited.

-Among the most important tourism centers in Türkiye and Giresun's Dereli district, Kümbet Plateau dazzles its visitors with its views.
+Among the most important tourism centers in Türkiye and Giresun's Dereli district, Kümbet Plateau (Kümbet Yaylası) dazzles its visitors with its views.
 The plateau is spread over a wide area surrounded by lush forests and covered with meadows full of flowers.
-The plateau offers touristic pensions, small resort-type hotels, trout and steak restaurants, and a rare beauty with its natural scenery.
+The plateau offers bed & breakfast places, small hotels, trout and steak restaurants, and a rare beauty with its natural scenery.
 It is also the eco-tourism center of Giresun.

 This beautiful plateau is 60 km away from the center of Giresun.
 There are many large nomad tents (oba) on the highland route.
-Compared to other highlands, Bektaş Plateau is famous for its rural climate flora.
-It is built on a bare area on the slopes of Yörücek Hill, which is 2300 meters high, suitable for skiing.
-The Bektaş Tourism Center forms a whole together with the surrounding Kulakkaya Plateau, the Melikli Obası Plateau, the Kurttepe Locality, and the Lowland Picnic Area within the forest.
-The weather is generally foggy during the rainy season, however the clouds that collapse into the natural wonder valleys that are formed when the weather is clear create incredibly beautiful views.
+Compared to other highlands, Bektaş Plateau (Bektaş Yaylası) is famous for its rural climate and flora.
+It is built on a bare area on the slopes of Yörücek Hill which is 2300 meters high, suitable for skiing.
+The Bektaş Tourism Center forms a whole package together with the surrounding Kulakkaya Plateau, Melikli Obası Plateau and the Alçakbel Picnic Area within the forest.
+The weather is generally foggy during the rainy season, however the clouds that settle into the valleys when the weather is clear create incredibly beautiful views.

 Mount Sis Plateau